 - 1. Find a variable set matching; - 2.
 Obtain a computation sequence from the computation order associated with the variable set matching; - 3.
 Use a redundant equation as residual equation.

-Step 2 is trivial, there are many efficient algorithms for topological ordering, see for example [Cormen et al., 2001].
+Step 2 is trivial, there are many efficient algorithms for topological ordering, see for example [6].
 Since also step 3 is trivial, the key point is to find a variable set matching.

 5.1 Finding Variable Set Matchings